xtudbxk/rgb_heatmap/README.md

 ### Introducation

-This is an project which convers a img which values is between [0,1] to a rgb-heatmap.
+This is an project which convers a heatmap to a rgb-heatmap.

 ### Preparation